ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The maximum size is 64 bytes.

 In JSON, an EAT nonce is a text string.
-It is assumed that only characters represented by the lower 7 bits of each byte will be used, so the text string must be one-seventh longer because the 8th bit doesn't contribute to entropy.
+The maximum size is 88 bytes which is the size of a base 64 encoding of 64 bytes with padding.
-The minimum size for JSON-encoded EATs is 10 bytes and the maximum size is 74 bytes.
+The minimum size is 8 bytes to allow use of any/every UTF-8 byte pattern for the most compact representation of 8 random bytes.

 ~~~~CDDL
 {::include nc-cddl/nonce.cddl}